13769 Main St #200, Lemont, IL 60439

 2. How to handle your equipment

 CDL programs typically concentrate on the fundamentals of truck driving, such as shifting, turning, and backing up.
-However, short training in driving programs is not enough to thoroughly understand your truck.
-You'll need to learn how to chain your tires in icy conditions, shift a conventional transmission, slide the fifth wheel for even weight distribution, and other aspects of proper equipment handling.
+However, short training in driving programs is just not enough to have a thorough understanding of your truck.
+You'll need to learn how to chain your tires in icy conditions, shift a conventional transmission, slide the fifth wheel for even weight distribution, and many other aspects of proper equipment handling.

 Unfortunately, many driver training school fail to educate future truckers on how to fulfill these critical responsibilities.

-Surprisingly, many drivers, even those with years of experience, can still not scale a truck or slide the fifth wheel.
+Surprisingly, many drivers, even those with years of experience, are still unable to scale a truck or slide the fifth wheel.

 3. The risks of driving a truck

 Most driver training school will not teach you how dangerous the truck driving job you're learning to do is.
-Regularly, you're driving and controlling an 80,000-pound truck.
+On a regular basis, you're driving and controlling an 80,000-pound truck.
 The machine itself can be dangerous.

 Keep in mind that your truck is transporting costly and occasionally contentious items.
-Cargo theft gangs or demonstrators may target truckers.
+Truckers may be targeted by cargo theft gangs or demonstrators.
 It could be something as simple as a dangerous parking position.

 Truck Night in America: Everything You Need to Know for a Safe Drive